 - Spend time skin to skin.
 Hold your infant close to your chest while you feed her or just when you’re cuddling.
 You can also stroke or gently massage your little one.

 - Talk to your baby.
 Coo, babble, sing, and speak to her -- she loves the sound of your voice.

 - Look into your baby's eyes and smile.
 In time, she'll start to mimic your expressions.

 2. How much will my newborn sleep?

 A lot, at first -- as much as 18-20 hours a day.
 But not all at once.
-Newborns usually sleep for 1 to 2 hours at a time.
 By 6 months, many babies sleep 6 hours a night.

 Use these tips to help your little one snooze:

 - When she fusses at night, wait a minute or two to see if she calms herself down and goes back to sleep.

 - Be quiet during nighttime feedings or diaper changes.
 Try not to wake her up too much.

 - Be active and play during the day, so she stays awake for longer periods.
 That can gradually help her sleep more at night.

 3. How often will my baby nurse or take a bottle, and how can I be sure she's getting enough?

 She should eat every 2 to 3 hours if you give her formula and every 1-2 hours if you breastfeed her.
 You can tell that she's getting plenty to eat when:

 - She spends 10 to 15 minutes at each breast actively sucking and swallowing, or she drinks 2 to 3 ounces of formula at each feeding.

 - She has six or more wet diapers and four or more poopy diapers every 24 hours after day 4.